React Media: History

-In summer 2020, a video resurfaced which showed Benny Fine in blackface portraying a character in a Degrassi TV show parody by Shane Dawson.In June 2020, former employees spoke out about their experiences working at FBE, which included allegations of racism by the company.
+In summer 2020, during the Black Lives Matter protests among the killing of George Floyd, a video resurfaced which showed Benny Fine in blackface portraying a character in a Degrassi TV show parody by Shane Dawson.
+In June 2020, former employees spoke out about their experiences working at FBE, which included allegations of racism by the company.
 In January 2021, Insider published a report, which contained allegations the company cultivated casual racism.
 One employee claimed she was told at times to have a reactor with lighter skin on the left of video thumbnails.
 Insider said that in 434 thumbnails that included one person of color and one white person, 238 of them (55%), had the white person on the left side.
 People interviewed for the article alleged white people were favored to appear in React videos.
+Another video that resurfaced amidst the scandals was "Hey, It's Milly" and several past videos before React series which contained offensive jokes of sexism, as its calling "edgy comedy" and the brothers describing themselves as the "Trey Parker and Matt Stone of YouTube."

 In September 2020, the company announced the rebranding of their channels FBE, FBE2 and REACT as REACT, FBE, and REPLAY, respectively.
 FBE began restructuring, which led to the layoffs of 17 employees in December 2020.
 In November 2021, React Media, LLC was acquired by Electric Monster Media (now ZATV), run by CEO Matt Gielen (now Rob Fishman from Brat TV).
 Benny and Rafi Fine did not join the latter, and are no longer associated with React Media.